Thu 30 May 19

 The diverse array of projects to receive funding are focused on the UK Overseas Territories and include radar tracking of albatrosses in the south Atlantic, exploring the deepest parts of the Atlantic Ocean, and protecting wetlands in the Caribbean.

-Dr Taylor, from the School of Biological Sciences, will be working on her £278,000 project with the Centre for Environment, Fisheries and Aquaculture Science (Cefas) - a world leader in marine science and technology, providing innovative solutions for the aquatic environment, biodiversity and food security.
+Dr Taylor, from the School of Life Sciences (formerly the School of Biological Sciences), will be working on her £278,000 project with the Centre for Environment, Fisheries and Aquaculture Science (Cefas) - a world leader in marine science and technology, providing innovative solutions for the aquatic environment, biodiversity and food security.

 The project will focus on corals, specifically a type called octocorals, which form octocoral gardens.
 The samples to be analysed have been collected over the past ten years from several Antarctic expeditions and from museums and institutes around the world.